Pet Travel

 Month 3-9: The 180-Day Wait

-This is the longest phase.
+This is the longest phase — and the one that catches everyone off guard.
 Your pet stays in its home country.

 Use this time to: - Research pet-friendly housing in Japan - Book airline pet transport - Prepare all documentation - Get familiar with Japan's pet regulations - Purchase necessary supplies (carrier, food, medication)